 The more that someone abuses Xanax, the more that he or she will need in order to achieve the effects he or she desires (e.g. feelings of detachment and sedation).
 As he or she consumes more Xanax, his or her body will become dependent on it.
 When this is the case, one’s risk for overdose is at an all-time high, making it possible for someone to suffer an early death at any moment.

-The kind of treatment that an individual will receive at a Xanax addiction rehab center in Knoxville will be based on the severity of his or her addiction.
+The kind of treatment that an individual will receive at our Xanax addiction rehab center in Knoxville will be based on the severity of his or her addiction.
 However, the most traditional form of treatment includes several different steps that are designed to help an individual put a stop to their Xanax abuse and begin building a solid recovery.

 Detox, the process of clearing the body of all addictive substances, is often one of the first steps in addiction treatment.
 However, when someone is dependent on Xanax, detox is an absolute necessity in order to prevent potentially fatal side effects.

 When participating in rehab, the majority of an individual’s treatment will be therapeutic.
 Based on the needs that he or he has, a number of different therapies will be incorporated into their treatment plan.
-Some of the most commonly applied therapies offered at JourneyPure’s Xanax addiction rehab center in Knoxville include the following:
+Some of the most commonly applied therapies offered at JourneyPure’s Xanax rehab in Knoxville include the following:

 - Group therapy – Group therapy has a variety of different benefits, however, one of the greatest benefits of this form of treatment is being able to heal in the presence of others who can empathize with one another.
 A therapist will guide the group through different exercises that will help them build upon their recovery by working through some underlying issues that they all share.